Paraguayan Food: Top 25 Paraguayan Dishes to Try Out

 Paraguay, a land-locked country nestled in the heart of South America, is not well known for its cuisine!
 That does not mean that its food isn’t delicious or unique.

 In most foods you’ll find hints of a few different spices and vegetables – garlic, cumin, tomato, onion, and green peppers.
-Dishes are almost always protein rich with generous portions of farm-raised beef, gallina casera (ryguasu, or farm fresh chicken), pork, eggs, milk, and interesting endemic freshwater fish.
+Dishes are almost always protein rich with generous portions of farm-raised beef, gallina casera (ryguasu, or free-range chicken), pork, eggs, milk, and interesting endemic freshwater fish.

 1. Sopa Paraguaya

-This is a favorite traditional dish served at any meal and is a must for holidays and special occasions.
-It’s a unique cornmeal-based bread, with portions of Paraguayan cheese, generous quantities of fresh sliced onions, and at least 6 fresh eggs.
+This is a favorite traditional dish in Paraguay served at any meal and is a must for holidays and special occasions.
+It’s a unique cornmeal-based bread, with portions of Paraguayan cheese, generous quantities of fresh sliced onions, and at least six fresh eggs.